Romano-arist/github_data/README.md

 - **Metadata decoupling**: Separate metadata about the latest processed commits from the repository records to reduce redundancy and avoid tight bounds.
 Consider storing such metadata in a relational database.
 - **De-duplication at write-time**: Introduce processing engines like Spark to prevent duplicates when writing new data.

+> **Design note**:
+> The current partitioning strategy assumes that most queries will be scoped by specific repositories - for example,
+> to trace commit history or reconstruct repository state over time.
+> Therefore, `repository_id` is used as the primary partition key.
+>
+> If most queries are expected to be time-based (e.g., filtering commits by date across many repositories),
+> it would make sense to revise the schema and switch to partitioning by commit timestamp instead.

 # Data schema
 ### Repositories